The Directed Grid Theorem: Directed Tree-Width

 The sets $\beta(t)$ are called the \emph{bags} and the sets $\gamma(e)$ are called the \emph{guards} of the directed tree decomposition.
-It is easy to see that the directed tree width of a subdigraph of $G$ is at most the directed tree width of $G$.

-\begin{example} As an example of directed tree decompositions, consider the graph in Figure~\ref{fig:ex-digraph} $a)$ and its directed tree decomposition in $b)$.
-Here, the bags $\beta(t)$ are illustrated by circles and the guards $\gamma(e)$ by square boxes.
-The width of the decomposition is $2$. \end{example}
+As proved in \cite{Kim22}, the variant of directed tree-width we use here is closed under taking butterfly minors.
+For convenience, we give a proof of this fact below.